- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 Misperceptions About SAP’s Functionality

-The problem I often run into is that several attempts have been made to get the APO, or the BW, or CRM, or PLM, etc.. to do something.
+I often run into the problem that several attempts have been made to get the APO, or the BW, or CRM, or PLM, etc.. to do something.
 And the actual issue is that SAP’s module is just not very good at it, or the functionality that is promised merely is defective.
 At a recent client, when I recommended an alternative solution that was a great fit with the company’s requirements, I was told that “we want to make sure we are getting the most out of SAP.”

 - PP/DS lacks the functionality for process industry manufacturing.